 Meet the artists

-Three artists have been chosen as part of the street art mural project to bring colour and life to Bayside's shopping precincts and foreshore and to deter graffiti.
-Jason Parker is the senior artist on the project and will be mentoring and working in collaboration with the other two artists, Claire Marmur and Daiana Ingleton.
+Two artists have been chosen as part of the street art mural project to bring colour and life to Bayside's shopping precincts and foreshore and to deter graffiti.
+Jason Parker is the senior artist on the project and will be mentoring and working in collaboration with Daiana Ingleton.

 Read more about the artists and their work.